 Is 5G worth it for most people?

 In ideal conditions, 4G LTE is fast enough for most people.
-One problem is that these good speeds lead to data usage that is constantly increasing as the quality of media improves and download sizes grow.
-With LTE technology, there will be a hard ceiling on the amount of data one tower can deliver, and the user experience will start to suffer.
+However, one problem is that these good speeds lead to data usage constantly increasing as media quality improves and download sizes grow.
+As a result, there will be a hard ceiling on the amount of data one tower can deliver with LTE technology, and the user experience will start to suffer.

 All of AT&T's unlimited plans now include 5G access, so if you're ready for a new phone, there's a good chance it will come with 5G.